 - 15. Open yourself up to new music and entertainment

-- 16. Japan is the language of inventors and innovators
+- 16. Japan is the land of inventors and innovators

 - Wrapping Up: Should You Learn Japanese?

-Japan is a developed and beautiful country with a lot to offer in culture, career, entertainment, and lifestyle.
+Japan is a developed and beautiful country with much to offer in terms of culture, career, entertainment, and lifestyle.

 Need some motivation and inspiration to learn Japanese?
 You’ve come to the right place.

-Here, I will share the 16 most promising advantages of learning the Japanese language.
+Here, I will outline the 16 most compelling advantages of learning Japanese.
 So, let’s get the ball rolling!

 1. You can communicate with over 125 million speakers

-As per the 2022 Ethnologue research, over 125 million people speak Japanese as their mother tongue or first language.
+According to the 2025 Ethnologue, more than 125 million people speak Japanese as their first language.
 This makes Japanese the 9th most spoken native language in the world.

 Considering there are currently 7,151 languages spoken around the globe, that’s pretty high on the list.